synesthesia-it/Murray/README.md

 $ murray project new CoolApp
 ```

-Next command should all be used inside your freshly created project's directory.
+Next commands should all be used inside your freshly created project's directory.
 (example: `~/XCodeProjects/CoolApp`)

 Clone a Bones repository and setup current project (defaults to [Bones](https://github.com/synesthesia-it/Bones) )